-Related party transactions between New York City Economic Development Corporation ("NYCEDC") and the Governing Group consisting of reimbursable expenses for the years ended June 30, 2020 and 2019 were \$600 and \$0, respectively.
+Related party transactions between New York City Economic Development Corporation (NYCEDC) and the Governing Group consist of reimbursable expenses, and totaled \$13,215 and \$600, for the years ended June 30, 2021 and 2020, respectively.
 The Corporation does not have any employees.
-Administrative services are provided to the Corporation by the New York City Economic Development Corporation and the Department of City Planning and no fees for services were charged for the year ended June 30, 2020.
+Administrative services are provided to the Corporation by the New York City Economic Development Corporation and the Department of City Planning and no fees for services were charged for the years ended June 30, 2021 and 2020.